inet-framework/inet-showcases/general/pcaprecording/doc/index.rst

 the other header types would not be recognized by PCAP programs.

 Additionally, there are two packet filtering parameters.
-The ``packetFilter`` parameter can filter for the packet class and its properties, most commonly the packet's name.
-The ``packetDataFilter`` parameter can filter for the packet's contents, i.e. the contained chunks.
+The :par:`packetFilter` parameter can filter for the packet class and its properties, most commonly the packet's name.
+The :par:`packetDataFilter` parameter can filter for the packet's contents, i.e. the contained chunks.
 Specifically, it can filter for class names of protocol headers, and their fields.
 The expression given as the parameter's value is